 e) Team practice of medical emergencies every 6 months

 All courses are taught with the current NC Sedation Laws in mind.
-PALS will be available in 2020,
+P

-ACLS is taught as a review course or full course, applications to dentistry is emphasized.
+ACLS & PALS are taught as a review course or full course, applications to dentistry is emphasized.

 Sedation Review and Update

 This 8 hour review and update course satisfies current North Carolina guidelines for the renewal of sedation permits.
 All areas of the sedation laws of North Carolina are examined, as well as proposed changes to increase patient safety.
 Includes 1 hour of Preventing Opioid and Substance Abuse and 1 hour Medical Emergencies.

 Dentists currently holding a sedation license (including minimal oral, moderate oral and pediatric sedation license).
 This program provides 8 CE hours, and satisfies the current North Carolina guidelines for the renewal of sedation permits.

 Dentists who chooses to use these 8 CE credits as part of their CE requirements.

 Dentists who trained in sedation in an out of state program and need to learn the NC guidelines.

 Review the Sedation Rules as outlined by the North Carolina Dental Board.